ramboxapp/push-receiver-v2/README.md

-# push-receiver
+# push-receiver-v2

-A library to subscribe to GCM/FCM and receive notifications within a node process.
+A library to subscribe to GCM/FCM and receive notifications within a node process. v2 is compatible with the latest FCM registration.

-For [Electron](https://github.com/electron/electron), you can use [electron-push-receiver](https://github.com/MatthieuLemoine/electron-push-receiver) instead which provides a convenient wrapper.

-See [this blog post](https://medium.com/@MatthieuLemoine/my-journey-to-bring-web-push-support-to-node-and-electron-ce70eea1c0b0) for more details.

-## When should I use `push-receiver` ?
+## When should I use `push-receiver-v2` ?

-- I want to **receive** push notifications sent using Firebase Cloud Messaging in an [electron](https://github.com/electron/electron) desktop application.
+- I want to **receive** push notifications sent using Firebase Cloud Messaging in a NodeJS application.
 - I want to communicate with a node process/server using Firebase Cloud Messaging infrastructure.

-## When should I not use `push-receiver` ?
+## When should I not use `push-receiver-v2` ?

 - I want to **send** push notifications (use the firebase SDK instead)
 - My application is running on a FCM supported platform (Android, iOS, Web).